-MEN 201, CHORALE (1 hour)
+MEN 201, CHORALE (1 hour) 202 A beginning chorus

 A beginning chorus for students who have little or no previous experience in choral singing.
 The Chorale performs various concert and church music literature of various styles and periods.
 The Chorale will build upon the foundations of good choral technique and sight singing.
 (By Audition Only.
 Offered Every Semester)